wellesleynlp/flaskheroku/README.md

 Updating your code is just a matter of committing your changes as you would for any git repository.

 Note that if your code was already versioned on GitHub, creating the heroku application changed the remote "origin" to a Heroku repository.
-You will have to add another remote if you'd like to continue to version your code on GitHub like so:
+You will have to add another remote if you'd like to continue to version your code on GitHub, like so:

     git remote add alt https://github.com/etc